-- 32.5.9.2.
-Submit a copy of the written rebuttal of the evaluation directly to evaluating administrator or supervisor. - 32.5.9.3.
-Contact the evaluating administrator to request a conference to discuss the evaluation or for reconsideration of rating. - 32.5.9.4.
-If a resolution is not reached between site administrator/supervisor and the visiting teacher, the visiting teacher may appeal to the chief human resources officer, Human Resource Services Division. - 32.5.10.
+- 32.5.9.4.
+If a resolution is not reached between site administrator/supervisor and the visiting teacher, the visiting teacher may appeal to the Human Resource Services Division. - 32.5.10.
 Grievability of Evaluation.
 The evaluation is subject to the grievance procedure to the extent that these guidelines and procedures have not been followed.